Peru's agricultural exports are 100% reactivated after blockade due to protests

 According to the Superintendence of Land Transportation of People, Cargo and Goods (Sutran), to date there are 71 points in six regions with interrupted transit, as well as 14 national roads affected.

-In the north of the country, in the La Libertad region, "it was possible to solve it relatively quickly" and today it is "free of blockades," he acknowledged.
+In the north of the country, in the region of La Libertad, "it could be solved relatively quickly" and today it is "free of blockages," he acknowledged.

-On the other hand, Amaro reported that only in the south the road blockade affected some 100.000 direct workers in the agricultural industry and some 200.000 indirect formal workers, who provide "service and attention" to the export sector.
+On the other hand, Amaro reported that in the south alone the road blockade affected about 100.000 direct workers in the agricultural industry and about 200.000 indirect formal workers, who provide "service and attention" to the export sector.

-"We have calculated about 100 million soles (about 26 million dollars) in salaries that could not reach the workers' pockets," he estimated.
+"We have calculated close to 100 million soles (close to 26 million dollars) in salaries that could not reach the workers' pockets," he estimated.

-After considering the high loss of the sector, the representative of AGAP asserted that small farmers require the help of the Government to be able to "comply with their commitments and continue with the agricultural process of the following seasons."
+After considering the high loss of the sector, the AGAP representative asserted that small farmers require the Government's help to be able to "meet their commitments and continue with the agricultural process in the following seasons."

 According to the latest report from the Ministry of Foreign Trade and Tourism, between January and September 2022, agricultural exports totaled 6.765 million dollars and imports 4.943 million dollars, generating a trade surplus of 1.822 million dollars.